mwjaworski/klepto/readme.md

 #### Sharing Configurations

-A useful application of this feature is to share configurations, for instance (see Install) if you want to give access to a set of install scopes (different paths to install/publisu) to an entire team, then you could share a single configuration at a root level of a users folder or project folder.
+A useful application of this feature is to share configurations, for instance (see Install) if you want to give access to a set of install sources (different paths to install/publisu) to an entire team, then you could share a single configuration at a root level of a users folder or project folder.

 If your folder structure were: